Health Economics: department tasks

 The department deals with economic issues related to health care in the German health care system, both for drug and non-drug interventions.

-Evaluations of data on patient numbers and treatment costs (as part of early benefit assessments)
+- Evaluations of data on patient numbers and treatment costs (as part of dossier assessments / early benefit assessments)

-• preparation of expert reports on the economic efficiency of medical interventions,
+- The preparation of expert reports on the economic efficiency of medical interventions

-• further development of methods for the analysis of health care and health economic issues, e.g. regarding the usability and analysis of routine data, and
+- The further development of methods for the analysis of health care and health economic issues, e.g. regarding the usability and analysis of routine data

-• dissemination of evaluation methods and results, as well as other new scientific knowledge arising from the department's work, through presentations and publications.
+- The dissemination of assessment methods and results, as well as other new scientific knowledge arising from the department's work, through presentations and publications

 Department staff